knowthelist/fhem-tablet-ui/README.md

 fhem-tablet-ui
 ========

-Just another dashboard for FHEM  http://fhem.de/fhem.html
-But with a clear intention: Keep it short and simple!
+UI builder framework for FHEM — http://fhem.de/fhem.html With a clear intention: Keep it short and simple!

 ![](http://knowthelist.github.io/fhem-tablet-ui/fhem-tablet-ui-example_new.png)